How can I improve dark cutting + shrinkage?

 How does Green Cap help lower stress?

-Using a BLM Dispenser and empty drum, measure the correct dosage of Beachport Liquid Minerals Green Cap or Organic Green Cap into the empty drum, screw on the BLM Dispenser and put into the trough.
+Using a Beachport Dispenser and empty drum, measure the correct dosage of Beachport Liquid Minerals Green Cap or Organic Green Cap into the empty drum, screw on the Dispenser and put into the trough.
 It meters out over 72 hours so ensure access to water over this period.

 • Weaning; Dose into water trough upon entry to yards or weaning paddock.